Rismosch/ris_engine/README.md

     [source.vendored-sources]
     directory = "vendor"

-This tells `cargo` to use the packages in `./vendor/`, and not search the internet.
+This tells `cargo` to use the packages in `./vendor/`, instead of searching the internet.

 ---